yohannes911/select2/doc/select2.md

 **Statement 1: `select2` is safe in the following manner: the protocol guarantees that one and only one thread is selected at any time.** Formally:

 1. At most one thread is selected, ie. `selected[0] and selected[1]` is always false
-2. At least one thread is selected, ie. if a thread is active at any point in time, then either this thread or the other will be selected, ie.: if `active[0] and active[1]` then `selected[0] or selected[1]` will happen.
+2. At least one thread is selected, ie. if a thread is active at any point in time, then either this or the other thread is selected.
+More precisely:
+   1. only one thread is active then it will be selected, formally: if `active[i] and not active[i+1]` until the thread `i` exits then `selected[i]` will happen.
+   1. if both thread is active then at least one of them is selected, formally: if `active[i] and active[i]` at some point in time then `selected[i] or selected [i+1]` will happen.

+Note that the above does not mean that it is impossible that both thread is selected one after the other.
+It is in fact possible (the proof is left to the reader:-)).
+The thing which is impossible is that they are selected at the same time.

 Proof:

 **at most one selected**: Indirectly assume, that at some point in time both thread is selected.
 There are 3 possible cases: